prideout/reba-island/README.md

-This is a simple image generator that demonstrates how to use the [Reba](_) machine image.
-It generates monochrome island shapes that look like this:
+This is a simple image generator that demonstrates how to use the [Reba](https://github.com/prideout/reba) machine image.
+It creates grayscale island shapes that look like this:

 ![](https://github.com/prideout/reba-island/blob/master/islands.png)